 In September 2021, the Company entered into the September Commitment Assignment with our Manager, pursuant to which our Manager assigned to us its commitment to make loans to Private Company A in a principal amount of up to \$20.0 million, which was funded in September 2021.
 The loans were purchased at accreted cost plus accrued PIK interest.
-We did not pay any fees or premium to our Manager for the Company's acquisition of the Company's Manager's loan commitments under the Credit Agreement with Private Company A pursuant to the September Commitment Assignment.
-In December 2021, the Company entered into the second amendment to the Private Company A Credit Facility to, among other things, increase the total loan commitments by \$20.0 million in an additional tranche, with \$2.5 million allocated to Flower Loan Holdco, LLC, an entity wholly-owned by the Company's Chief Executive Officer and Chairman of the Board and President ("FLH"), and the remaining new commitment allocated to third-party lenders.
-In February 2022, the Company entered into the third amendment to the Private Company A Credit Facility to, among other things, increase the total loan commitments by \$16.3 million in an additional tranche, with approximately \$15.3 million allocated to the Company A Credit Facility to, among other things, increase the total loan commitments by \$10.0 million in an additional tranche, with approximately \$7.1 million allocated to the Company, \$1.4 million allocated to FLH and the remaining \$1.5 million allocated to third party lenders.
-Following the expansions, the Company now holds approximately \$84.9 million in commitments.
+We did not pay any fees or premium to our Manager for the Company's acquisition of the Manager's loan commitments under the Credit Agreement with Private Company A pursuant to the September Commitment Assignment.
+In December 2021, the Company entered into the second amendment to the Private Company A Credit Facility to, among other things, increase the total loan commitments by \$20.0 million in an additional tranche, with \$2.5 million allocated to Flower Loan Holdco, LLC ("FLH"), an entity wholly-owned by the Company's Chief Investment Officer and Executive Chairman of the Board and President, and the remaining new commitment allocated to third-party lenders.
+In February 2022, the Company entered into the third amendment to the Private Company A Credit Facility to, among other things, increase the total loan commitments by \$16.3 million in an additional tranche, with approximately \$15.3 million allocated to the Company and approximately \$1.0 million allocated to a thirdparty lender.
+In November 2022, the Company entered into a fourth amendment to the Private Company A Credit Facility to, among other things, increase the total loan commitments by \$10.0 million in an additional tranche, with approximately \$7.1 million allocated to the Company, \$1.4 million allocated to FLH and the remaining \$1.5 million allocated to third-party lenders.
+In March 2023, the Company entered into a fifth amendment to the Private Company A Credit Facility to, among other things and subject to certain terms and conditions, (i) increase the interest rate of certain tranches such that the facility has a uniform interest rate of 13.0% across certain tranches; (ii) reprioritize the allocation of principal and interest payments to first be applied to a specific tranche under the facility; and (iii) establish the requirement for a blocked account to hold the cash proceeds from the sale of certain assets and distribute such proceeds to the lenders.
+In October 2023, AFC Agent delivered a notice of default to Private Company A based on certain financial and other covenant defaults and began charging additional default interest of 5.0%, beginning as of July 1, 2023, in accordance with the terms of the Private Company A Credit Facility.
+In November 2023, Private Company A was placed into receivership to maintain the borrower's operations and maximize value for the benefit of its creditors.
+The court-appointed receiver began liquidating certain assets for the benefit of the creditors.
+During the year ended December 31, 2023, AFC Agent received approximately \$48.2 million in total loan principal prepayments and \$1.4 million in related exit fees from the borrower's sale of some of its collateral assets, of which approximately \$34.7 million in principal prepayments and \$1.1 million in related exit fees were allocated to the Company relating to its pro rata portion of the Private Company A Credit Facility and was applied to the outstanding principal balance.
+As of December 31, 2023, the Company's outstanding principal balance was approximately \$53.4 million, which is fully funded.